p0dyakov/flutter_interview/README_EN.md

 ---
 <!-- TOC --><a name="pipelineowner"></a>
 ### PipelineOwner
-`PipelineOwner' is an assembly manager that works with the display tree.
+`PipelineOwner` is an assembly manager that works with the display tree.

 ---
 <!-- TOC --><a name="garbage-collector"></a>